Waterloo Road series 11: Chlo's death

 Chlo's death became a "catalyst" for other stories in the series.
 One main story was the journey of grief that Donte goes on during the series.
 As he commenced filming on the plot, Thomas' father died; the story helped the actor deal with his grief for his father.
 He also researched the impact of grief to aid his portrayal.
 The character of Neil was incorporated into Donte's story of grief; Neil's backstory states he is a widower.
 Fitzmaurice explained that Donte "gravitates" towards Neil.
 In addition to Donte, the impact Chlo's death has on her children was explored.
-As Donte "withdraws", Izzie takes on more responsibility in the family home, supporting her father.
-Thomas branded Izzie "the rock [Donte] needed".
+As Donte "withdraws", Izzy takes on more responsibility in the family home, supporting her father.
+Thomas branded Izzy "the rock [Donte] needed".
 Griffiths predicted that Scarlett Thomas and Teddy Thomas would be a triumph for the show and play the story well.

 A story was developed for Coral, having been responsible for the car accident which kills Chlo.
 Leskovac was shocked when she read the scripts, having recently rewatched the original series and become invested in Donte and Chlo's relationship.
 She was worried that she would be hated by the audience, but was reassured by the writing of the character.
 Leskovac recognised that the accident "sends [Coral] on a trajectory of being a ticking time bomb".
 She told the show's press team that she hoped the story would make her character "more humanised", having initially been portrayed as "complex" and "controlling" before Chlo's death.
 Coral's story climaxes when an inquest into Chlo's death occurs.
 Leskovac told Penwill (Inside Soap) that Coral feels guilty and pressurised by the inquest, having had to speak to Chlo's family daily.
 The actress admitted to finding the story "massively challenging and so emotional".
 She noted how she had to "go into a dark place" to portray Coral's more challenging emotions, and would sometimes struggle to switch off after filming.